Blow up for the critical gKdV equation II: minimal mass dynamics: Uniqueness

 \section{Uniqueness}

 We prove in this section the uniqueness statement, i.e. part (ii) of Theorem \ref{th:1}.
 The stategy is to rerun the monotonicity machinery of Proposition \ref{propasymtp} for the difference of two solutions.
-The reintegration of the obtained Lyapounov functional backwards from blow up time {\it using the detailed a priori bounds of Proposition \ref{sharpbounds}} will yield that the difference is zero.
-The proof is delicate and the reason is that like in \cite{RS2010}, we only have a finite order expansion of the approximate solution and the error, and therefore one must be extra careful when reintegrating the differences of modulation equations which requires very good dispersive controls on the difference of two solutions to close the estimates.
+The reintegration of the Lyapounov functional backwards from blow up time {\it using the sharp a priori bounds of Proposition \ref{sharpbounds}} will yield that this difference is zero.
+The proof is delicate because like in \cite{RS2010}, we only have a finite order expansion of the approximate solution and of the error.
+Therefore, reintegrating the difference of the modulation equations requires sharp dispersive controls on the difference of two solutions to close the estimates.